OHIF/Viewers/platform/docs/docs/platform/services/config-point-service.md

 for modification by sites at load time by defining "theme" files.
 For information on the configuration side of things, see [theme-configuration](../../configuration/theme-conffiguration.md).

-The service isn't a traditional OHIF service avaialble in the services deployment, but is rather a service which exposes static declarations of data as configurable data.
+The service isn't a traditional OHIF service available in the services deployment, but is rather a service which exposes static declarations of data as configurable data.
 For example, suppose a list of modalities was required for the search constraints.
 The core code might decide to